A cloned qutrit and its utility in information processing tasks: Analysis of two qutrit output from BH - UQCM :

-\subsection{Construction of a filter and analysis of the optimal filtered state in teleportation and dense coding:}
+\subsection{Construction of filter and analysis of the distilled optimal state in teleportation and dense coding:}

-In Section 3, we have seen that the optimal output state $\rho_{ab}^{opt}$ is not useful for teleportation and dense coding protocols.
-For $2 \otimes 2$ dimensional systems, any state can be made useful for teleportation \cite{Verstraete}.
-However, for qutrit systems and other higher dimensional systems such possibilities have not been explored.
-In this section, we try to distill the optimal output state using an appropriate filter to check the suitability of the filtered state for the teleportation and dense coding protocols.
-Horodecki {\em et al.} showed that any state violating the reduction criteria is distillable \cite{horodeckireduction}.
-Using the above criteria, it is easy to find that the state $\rho_{ab}^{opt}$ violates the reduction criteria and hence is also distillable. \\ The distilled $\rho_{ab}^{opt}$ can be obtained by calculating the eigenvector corresponding to the suitable negative eigenvalue of the state $(\rho_{a}^{opt} \otimes I - \rho_{ab}^{opt})$ and subjecting the state to the appropriate filter.
-Further, we know that if $\rho$ is any state and $A$ is a filter then a new state $\rho^{'}$ can be found as
+In Section $3.1$, we have seen that the optimal output state $\rho_{optout}^{ab}$ is not useful for teleportation and dense coding protocols.
+For $2\otimes 2$ dimensional systems, any state can be made useful for teleportation \cite{verstraete902003}.\\\\ Horodecki et al.\ \cite{horodecki591999} showed that any state violating the reduction criteria is distillable.
+In reduction criteria, for a state $\rho$, we first calculate the state $\rho^{a} = Tr_{b}(\rho)$, which is a reduction of the state of interest.
+Then one should check the non negativity of the eigenvalues of the operator $(\rho^{a} \otimes I - \rho)$ i.e. one should have

-where $A$ is the filter \cite{horodeckireduction}.
-Following the procedures described in \cite{horodeckireduction}, we construct the filter for the optimal state $\rho_{ab}^{opt}$.
-The filter is denoted by $A_{opt}$ and is given by